-- relocate and your Medical Benefit Option is no longer available in your new location, or - retire, or - you or your dependents move from active coverage to COBRA coverage.
+- relocate and your Medical Benefit Option is no longer available in your new location, or - retire, or - you or your Dependents move from active coverage to COBRA coverage.

 In the event that this does occur, your Deductibles and Out-of-Pocket Maximums may or may not carry over to your new Medical Benefit Option or Network/Claim Administrator.
-Please contact American Airlines Benefits Service Center for more information.
+Please contact Memoir: American Airlines Benefits Service Center for more information.
 These are the general guidelines.
 Note: They may differ based on your individual situation.

-If Your Deductible and Out-of- Pocket Maximum You transfer/relocate and you have to select a will not carry over new Medical Benefit Option because your existing Medical Benefit Option is not offered in

-If Your Deductible and Out-of- Pocket Maximum your transfer/relocation area You declined coverage because you or your dependents had coverage elsewhere, and then that coverage was lost will not carry over You want to add medical coverage for yourself and/or your dependents as a result of your marriage, birth/adoption of a Child Your other medical coverage was COBRA and you exhausted your COBRA coverage; Your other coverage was lost due to that Plan Sponsor's termination of its plan or if contributions were no longer paid for the other coverage Your other medical coverage was lost because you no longer lived in the service area.
+If Your Deductible and Out-of- Pocket Maximum You transfer/relocate and you have to select a new Medical Benefit Option because your existing Medical Benefit Option is not offered in your transfer/relocation area will not carry over You declined coverage because you or your dependents had coverage elsewhere, and then that coverage was lost will not carry over You want to add medical coverage for yourself and/or your dependents as a result of your marriage, birth/adoption of a Child Your other medical coverage was COBRA and you exhausted your COBRA coverage; Your other coverage was lost due to that Plan Sponsor's termination of its plan or if contributions were no longer paid for the other coverage Your other medical coverage was lost because you no longer lived in the service area.
 You retire and move from active coverage to retiree coverage will not carry over You or your dependent(s) move from active to COBRA continuation coverage will carry over